The Best Mobile Enterprise Application Platforms for 2022

 The biggest benefits of Mobile Enterprise Application Platforms are reaped if the desired mobile app requires integration with several external (possibly legacy) data sources or needs to be deployed across multiple operating systems or channels, such as iOS and Android.
 In those cases, a MEAP can provide efficiencies by providing pre-existing middleware that facilitates the data integrations and by compiling applications to multiple operating systems from a single codebase.
 MEAPs can also provide a single integrated solution for crucial application features, such offline synchronization and conflict resolution, geolocation services, push notifications, user authentication, data and file storage.

-One of the biggest risks when working with MEAPs is the lack of proper product strategy, technology strategy, and experience design.
-The importance of a proper User Experience Design (UX Design) alone process should not be misjudged: MEAPs can provide false confidence to internal groups that they can design and develop a mobile application on their own, missing opportunities to create an experience that truly services and delights its users.
+One of the biggest risks when working with MEAPs is the lack of proper product strategy and experience design.
+The importance of a proper product design process should not be misjudged: MEAPs can provide false confidence to internal groups that they can design and develop a mobile application on their own, missing opportunities to create an experience that truly services and delights its users.
+User experience exercises, such as empathy mapping, journey mapping, and creating a service blueprint, can ensure that you create the best application to serve your users.
 In addition, application interfaces built in MEAPs tend to use templated layouts and therefore miss a big opportunity in building a meaningful brand connection with users, who are becoming more discerning as many consumer-facing applications are investing into interface design innovation.
+As noted in our article regarding disruptive Digital Transformation trends, providing consumer grade experiences is becoming a requirement even in the enterprise space.
+With a standard expectation of a consumer grade experience, digital products need to provide best-in-class UX and UI to be accepted by modern users.
+Investing into leading edge UX and UI for your internal and external customers is not just a consideration for the next consumer startup anymore; these are table stakes in order to ensure adoption and acceptance by any user base.
 Working with a digital agency focused on product design and development can help navigate some of the pitfalls of mobile enterprise app platforms while still leveraging the software’s strongest suits.

-The MEAP and MADP marketplace has dozens of players--each with its own strength and weaknesses--and we recommend an in-depth evaluation before selecting a single platform.
-Among the dozens of players in the market here are three Mobile Enterprise Application Platforms leaders that we recommend as the starting point for your evaluation:
+The MEAP and MADP marketplace has dozens of players–each with its own strengths and weaknesses–and we recommend an in-depth evaluation before selecting a single platform.
+In addition to considering hiring a Digital Product Agency to design and build a bespoke mobile app for your organization, we will highlight four Mobile Enterprise Application Platforms leaders that we recommend as a starting point for your evaluation.

 Outsystems positions themselves as a low-code development platform for web and mobile applications, first and foremost pushing the rapid application development benefits of their software suite.
 At the core of their offering stands their model-driven visual development interface, which provides drag-and-drop functionality for the user interface, business processes, logic, and data models.

-While we do not recommend using the available UI components to build anything but the most basic user interfaces, the software does provide the richest feature set for implementing custom business logic that we have seen in the marketplace.
-One of the biggest strengths of Outsystems is the capability to integrate with 3rd party systems, including custom SOAP services and REST APIs using their visual development interface.
+While we used to not recommend using the available UI components to build anything but the most basic user interfaces, they have more recently updated their UI library to be more competitive.
+Their template library provides starting points for many different business use cases, such as order management, quote generation, and employee directories.
+Their software provides the richest feature set for implementing custom business logic that we have seen in the marketplace.
+One of the biggest strengths of Outsystems is the capability to integrate with 400+ 3rd party systems, including custom SOAP services and REST APIs using their visual development interface.
 This makes integrating with an existing system such as Salesforce or legacy databases a snap.

 Another interesting feature of Outsystems is the ability to run an application on their cloud-based platform, another public or private cloud platform or on-premises.
 This allows for a variety of use cases, including the most data-sensitive business needs.

-For a more in-depth analysis of the MEAP marketplace, we recommend Gartner’s Magic Quadrant for Mobile App Development Platforms report (available for free via Telerik) or The Forrester Wave Mobile Development Platforms report.
+For a more in-depth analysis of the MEAP marketplace, we recommend Gartner’s Magic Quadrant for Enterprise Low-Code Application Platforms report [PDF].

-If you are considering developing a web or mobile application in-house using an Enterprise Application Platform then consider working with our team at Emerge Interactive to ensure a successful project.
+If you are considering developing a web or mobile application in-house using an Enterprise Application Platform then consider working with our team at Emerge to ensure a successful project.
 Our Enterprise Mobility Strategy & Consulting offering can help you lay the foundation for an effective mobility program and guide you through the complex decisions your organization needs to make to get there.
-Contact us today to talk to one of our business experts about how to best leverage a mobile enterprise application platform for your project.
+Unsure about how to proceed?
+Contact us to talk to one of our business experts about how to best leverage a mobile enterprise application platform for your project.